-A mental health clinical staff person, if not otherwise licensed, must have, at a minimum, a Bachelor's degree from an accredited university or college with a major in psychology, social work, counseling or a related human services field.
-Related human services field is one in which major course work includes the study of human behavior and development, counseling and interviewing techniques, and individual, group or family therapy.

-- c. - A non-licensed mental health clinical staff person providing mental health services in the program must meet one of the following qualifications: - Hold a Master's degree from an accredited university or college in the field of counseling, social work, psychology, or related human services field; or - 2) Hold a Bachelor's degree from an accredited university or college in the field of counseling, social work, psychology or related human services field and have two (2) years clinical experience assessing, counseling and treating youths with serious emotional disturbance or substance abuse problems; or - Hold a Bachelor's degree from an accredited university or college 3) in the field of counseling, social work, psychology or related human services field and have 52 hours of pre-service training prior to working with (e.g., assessing, counseling or treating) youths.
-The 52 hours of pre-service training must include a minimum of 16 hours of documented clinical training in their duties and responsibilities.
-When pre-service training has been successfully completed, the non-licensed person may begin working with youth, but must be trained for one year by a mental health staff person who holds a master's degree as set forth in Rule 63N-1, F.A.C.
-Preservice training must cover at a minimum: basic counseling skills, basic group therapy skills, treatment model and program philosophy, therapeutic milieu, behavior management, client rights, crisis intervention, early intervention and de-escalation, documentation requirements, normal and abnormal adolescent development and typical behavior problems. - a) The non-licensed mental health clinical staff person must work under the direct supervision of a licensed mental health professional. - b) Direct supervision means that the licensed mental health professional has at least one hour per week of on-site face-to-face interaction with the non-licensed mental health clinical staff person for the purpose of overseeing and directing (as permitted by law within his or her State of Florida licensure) the mental health services that the non-licensed mental health clinical staff person is providing in the facility. - c) The licensed mental health professional must assure that mental health clinical staff (whether licensed or nonlicensed) working under their supervision are performing services that they are qualified to provide based on education, training and experience. - 3.
-A mental health treatment service must be provided by a mental health clinical staff person on-site for each day that the mental health overlay service is provided. - 4.
-Substance Abuse Clinical Staff:
+- a.
+A mental health clinical staff person, if not otherwise licensed, shall have at a minimum, a Bachelor's degree from an accredited university or college with a major in Psychology, Social Work, Counseling or a related human services field.
+Related human services field is one in which major course work includes the study of human behavior and development, counseling and interviewing techniques, and individual, group or family therapy. - b.
+A non-licensed mental health clinical staff person providing mental health services in the program shall meet one (1) of the following qualifications: - 1) Hold a Master's degree from an accredited university or college in the field of Counseling, Social Work, Psychology, or related human services field; or - 2) Hold a Bachelor's degree from an accredited university or college in the field of Counseling, Social Work, Psychology or related human services field and have two (2) years clinical experience assessing, counseling, and treating youth with serious emotional disturbance or substance abuse problems; or - 3) Hold a Bachelor's degree from an accredited university or college in the field of Counseling, Social Work, Psychology or related human services field and have fifty-two (52) hours of pre-service training prior to working with youth.
+The fifty-two (52) hours of preservice training shall include a minimum of sixteen (16) hours of documented clinical training in their duties and responsibilities.
+When pre-service training has been successfully completed, the non-licensed person may begin working with youth, but shall be trained for one (1) year by a mental health staff person who holds a master's degree as set forth in Rule 63N-1.
+F.A.C.
+Pre-service training shall include, but is not limited to: basic counseling skills, basic group therapy skills, treatment model and program philosophy, therapeutic milieu, behavior management, client rights, crisis intervention, early intervention and de-escalation, documentation requirements, normal and abnormal adolescent development and typical behavior problems. - c.
+The non-licensed mental health clinical staff person shall work under the direct supervision of a licensed mental health professional.
+Direct supervision means that the licensed mental health professional has at least one (1) hour per week of on-site face-to-face interaction with the non-licensed individual for the purpose of overseeing and directing the mental health services provided by the non-licensed mental health clinical staff person. - d.
+Direct supervision shall be documented in a format which provides a summary of the directions, instructions and recommendations made by the licensed professional regarding the services provided by the non-licensed clinical staff person. - e.
+The licensed mental health professional shall assure that mental health clinical staff (whether licensed or non-licensed) working under their supervision is performing services that they are qualified to provide based on education, training and experience. - 4.
+Substance Abuse Clinical Staff - a.
+Substance abuse services shall be provided in accordance with Rule 65D-30.003(15), F.A.C., which states the following: